Published with Permission by:

 Lint, James R. & Blanton, Doris, “The Ability to Write Well Is An Asset for Any Career”, Online Learning Tips, 7 Mar.
 2017, Web, http://onlinelearningtips.com/2017/03/07/write-well-asset-career/

-Faculty Member, School of Business, American Military University
+Faculty Director, School of Business, American Public University

 Writing for various audiences is a skill that takes practice, practice, practice.
 But writing must also be adapted to the needs of an organization and its intended audience.